oualabadmins/lab_deploy/M365-base-config_DirSync/README.md

-﻿# MAX Skunkworks Lab - M365 Base Configuration with DirSync - Public (v0.1)
+﻿# Skunkworks Lab - M365 Base Configuration with DirSync - Public (v0.1)

 **IMPORTANT**: Only deploy this template into an external-facing subscription with no ExpressRoute circuit.
 These currently include: